jithujoshyjy/Cliver/SPEC.md

 ### Type Declaration

-There are a whole bunch of standard types and the type system is flexible enought for you to define your own types.
+There are a whole bunch of standard types and the type system is flexible enought to let you define your own types.

 ```julia
 # type alias